St. John’s School

 St. John’s School was founded in 1946 by community members in coordination with the Episcopal Church of St. John the Divine.
 A former Assistant Dean of Students at the University of Chicago, Alan Lake Chidsey, served as the school’s first headmaster and he welcomed 344 students to the school in its inaugural year.

 St. John’s School is no longer formally affiliated with the church.
-Today, the school educates over 1200 PreK-12th grade students on its lovely 41-acre campus in the heart of River Oaks.
+Today, the school educates over 1300 PreK-12th grade students on its 41-acre campus in the heart of River Oaks.

 Originally a joint effort with the Episcopal Church of St. John’s the Divine, St. John’s is no longer religiously affiliated.
 The chapel on campus is host to a broad range of multicultural services in addition to non-denominational Judeo-Christian services.

+At kindergarten, there are typically 42 openings, and historically nearly 75% of these openings have been taken by legacy children.
 Kindergarten students must be 5 years old by September 1st but not older than 6 on June 1st of their application year.
 Only 175 candidates are allowed to apply for kindergarten.
 Preference is given to families affiliated with the school followed by chronological order of application date.
-There are 42 openings; historically, nearly 75% of these openings have been taken by legacy children.
 Applying students are individually administered IQ tests and are also assessed in a group setting for school readiness skills.

 Approximately 22 spaces are made available for first grade.
 Applicants should be six years old by September 1st but no older than 7 on June 1st.
-The evaluation process includes a teacher recommendation, testers’ evaluations, IQ test, math achievement test, and writing sample.
+The evaluation process includes a teacher recommendation, testers’ evaluations, IQ test, ISEE, and writing sample.
 Legacy students historically account for 40% of the first grade openings.

 The next prime entry point is sixth grade, when approximately 50 spots are offered.
 Admissions criteria include teacher recommendations in math and English, mid-year report cards, test results from the OSLAT and ISEE, and an interview.
 Legacy students historically account for about 30% of sixth grade openings.